 - 2 Large Eggs

 - 1 cup Freshly Grated Cheddar Cheese

-- 1/2 teaspoon Freeze Dried Chives
+- 1 tablespoon Freeze Dried Chives

-- 1/2 teaspoon Black PepperPinch of Kosher Salt
+- 1/2 teaspoon Black Pepper

 - All-Purpose Flour for Rolling Out Dough about 1/4 cup

-The day before you intend to make the pinwheels, set the puff pastry in the refrigerator to thaw overnight.
-Have ready a large bowl full of cold water.
-Cut each leek in half lengthwise, transfer to the bowl and begin removing any excess sand or grit from the inner layers.
+If using leeks, have ready a large bowl full of cold water, and cut each leek in half lengthwise.
+Transfer to the bowl and begin removing any excess sand or grit from the inner layers.
 Pat dry and transfer to a cutting board.
 Begin slicing the leeks into thin rounds, white and light green parts only.
 Discard the dark green areas and the roots.
 Set aside until ready to use.

-Working from short-end to short-end, tightly roll the pastry just as you would cinnamon rolls.
+Working from short-end to short-end, tightly roll the pastry toward egg wash end (just as you would cinnamon rolls) and pinch at the seam.
 Transfer roll to the refrigerator and repeat with the second pastry sheet.
-Transfer the second roll to the refrigerator.
-Allow rolls to chill until firm, about 30 minutes.
+Transfer the second roll to the refrigerator, and allow the rolls to chill until firm, about 30 minutes.

 Preheat the oven to 400° and have ready a baking sheet lined with either parchment paper or a silicone baking mat.

-Once the rolls have been properly chilled, remove one roll from the refrigerator and transfer to the floured work surface.
+Remove from the refrigerator and transfer to the floured work surface.
 Use a sharp, serrated knife to cut the roll into 1/2"-3/4" pieces, and discard of the ends.